 Clerk Roth called on Mr. Welty to explain the work done to develop this more streamlined and simplified payment plan form.
 Mr. Welty explained that the original document was 4 pages, and this is a 1-page version.
 He used Clerk Maloy's version in Seminole County as the basis for this form.
-He included the box in the middle for Financial Information to start the conversation with individuals who may not be fiscally responsible or understand budget concepts.
+He included the box for Financial Information to start a conversation with individuals who may not be fiscally responsible or understand budget concepts.
 It asks three questions: What is your monthly household income?
-What is your monthly household expenses?
+What are your monthly household expenses?
 And how much do you think you can pay on this payment plan?
-This is an important part of the form because sometimes people may say their monthly household income is \$1,000 and their expenses are \$950 but they think they can pay \$100 a month on this payment plan.
-The math doesn't work out in that example so this gives your counter clerks the ability to show them the expenses subtracted from the income doesn't leave enough left over to pay that amount.
+This is an integral part of the form because sometimes people say their monthly household income is \$1,000 and their expenses are \$950.
+Still, they think they can pay \$100 monthly on this payment plan.
+The math doesn't work out in that example, so this allows your counter clerks to show them the expenses subtracted from the income doesn't leave enough left over to pay that amount.

-The form in the packet shows some areas that are highlighted which would be areas each clerk would personalize with their information.
-In reviewing the packet material, Mr. Welty recognized that an addition is needed to include information regarding a civil lien if the person fails the payment plan, before this item is taken to the Executive Council from this committee.
+The form in the packet shows some highlighted areas, which would be areas each clerk would personalize with their information.
+In reviewing the packet material, Mr. Welty recognized that an addition must include information regarding a civil lien if the person fails the payment plan before this item is taken to the Executive Council from this committee.
 Clerk Roth also mentioned adding the statutory information regarding the new statute that allows the clerk to charge a minimum down payment.
 She also mentioned having a reference to the legal language.
-Mr. Welty suggested a second page that could be the backside of this form is copied front and back with the legal language so the main form could still be on one page, because the statutory references were one of the things taken out of the original form to make this one.
+Mr. Welty suggested a second page that could be the backside of this form is copied front and back with the legal language so the main form could still be on one page because the statutory references were one of the things taken out of the original form to make this one.

-Clerk Green agreed with the edits already mentioned and stated that having a second or separate page of the statutory references would be handy for the very few people who would challenge the clerk's authority.
-She also asked for a bit more room in the area for name and citation number.
+Clerk Green agreed with the edits already mentioned and stated that having a second or separate page of the statutory references would be handy for the few people who would challenge the clerk's authority.
+She also asked for more room in the area for name and citation numbers.
 Mr. Welty explained that the CCOC can create a fillable PDF of the form for any county that needs it.

-Clerk Roth asked what the next steps would be after this was adopted by the committee and Mr. Welty explained that it would be sent to the Executive Council meeting on December 14 if adopted at this meeting.
+Clerk Roth asked what the next steps would be after the committee adopted this, and Mr. Welty explained that it would be sent to the Executive Council meeting on December 14 if adopted at this meeting.

-A motion was made by Clerk Vick to adopt the simplified form with the three changes requested be made by Mr. Welty (add language for civil lien, add language regarding minimum down payment, and add space to information lines) and was seconded by Clerk Green.
-The motioned passed unanimously.
+Clerk Vick motioned to adopt the simplified form with the three changes requested be made by Mr. Welty (add language for civil lien, add language regarding minimum down payment, and add space to information lines) and was seconded by Clerk Green.
+The motion passed unanimously.